-In BANOS vision, to deliver a decisive and much needed boost to the sustainable marine and maritime economy, the collective R&I capacity of the Northern European region needs to be elevated to a next level through a scientifically, administratively, and financially firmly integrated R&I programme.
+In BANOS vision, to deliver a decisive and much needed boost to the sustainable marine and maritime economy, the collective R&I capacity of the Northern European region needs to be elevated to the next level through a scientifically, administratively, and financially firmly integrated R&I programme.
 The core of BANOS is this Strategic Research and Innovation Agenda - the BANOS SRIA.
-It marks a clear path forwards while at the same time, through regular review and update, allows sufficient space for agile response to emerging urgent needs for enquiry by scientists and innovators.
+It marks a clear path forward while at the same time, through regular review and update, allows sufficient space for agile response to emerging needs for enquiry by scientists and innovators.

 To be cited as: Koho K.A., A. Andrusaitis, M. Sirola, et al. (2021).
-Final draft of the proposed, new, joint Baltic and North Sea Research and Innovation Programme's Strategic Research and Innovation Agenda (BANOS SRIA).
+The Baltic and North Sea Strategic Research and Innovation Agenda, BANOS SRIA 2021.
 BANOS CSA/D1.5

-Cover photo: Marcus Hansson

-Layout: Oy Graaf Ab / Unna Kettunen & Markus Morén

-Print: aDigi, 2021
+Cover photo: Marcus Hansson Layout: Oy Graaf Ab / Unna Kettunen & Markus Morén Print: aDigi, 2021

-ISBN 978-952-69739-0-6 (print)

-ISBN 978-952-67331-9-7 (pdf)
+ISBN 978-952-69739-0-6 (print) ISBN 978-952-67331-9-7 (pdf)

 © 2021 BONUS Baltic Organisations' Network for Funding Science EEIG